RocketMan/zookeeper/docs/Labels.md

 To insert a new label, issue a POST to `api/v1/label`.
 Label details are in the request body in the same format returned by GET.
-X-APIKEY authentication required, must belong to 'm' group for adding a label.
+X-APIKEY authentication required; you must belong to the 'm' group.

 ### Update

 Update label with \_id_ by issuing a PATCH request to `api/v1/label/_id_`.
 Label details are in the request body in same format returned by GET.
 Attributes not specified in the PATCH request remain unchanged.
-X-APIKEY authentication required, must belong to 'm' group.
+X-APIKEY authentication required; you must belong to the 'm' group.

 ### Delete